graysonlee123/Vue-Subscription-Tracker/README.md

 [] Integrate Tags
 [] Landing page
 [] Look into making webapp only on /app, serve Home, About, Contact page on Node?
+[x] Have upcoming payments on subscription forms for view only [x] Mobile Responsiveness
+- Right menu needs a back button on mobile
 [x] custom color picker
 [x] custom date picker
 [x] Empty dashboard